-Quite a lip smacking name, isn’t it.
-On a more technical front, a macaroni defense entails a company issuing a large number of bonds with the situation that they must be redeemed at a high price if the company is taken over.
+Quite a lip-smacking name, isn’t it.
+On a more technical front, a macaroni defense entails a company issuing many bonds with the situation that they must be redeemed at a high price if the company is taken over.
 When the bonds of a company are redeemed at an excessively higher price, the deal seems economically unappealing.
 This defensive strategy works in a two-pronged way.
 After making the deal unattractive, it also limits the powers of the potential buyer.
 The expansion of macaroni when cooked has been used as an allegory to depict that redemption of bonds at higher prices increases the cost of the hostile takeover.
 It is actually a tough nut to crack for a potential buyer when the redemption price of bond increases.

 #2 – Poison Pill

-Carl Icahn, an institutional investor, caught Netflix off-guard in 2012 by acquiring 10% stake in the company.
-The latter responded by issuing a shareholder’s right plan as a “Poison Pill”, a move which irked Carl Icahn to no end.
-A year later, he cut his holding to 4.5% and Netflix terminated its right issue plan in December 2013
+Carl Icahn, an institutional investor, caught Netflix off-guard in 2012 by acquiring a 10% stake in the company.
+The latter responded by issuing a shareholder’s right plan as a “Poison Pill,” a move that irked Carl Icahn to no end.
+A year later, he cut his holding to 4.5%, and Netflix terminated its right issue plan in December 2013

 #3 – Scorched Earth Policy